 One IHHIST course completed to fulfill major requirements may also count toward fulfillment of Integrative Studies in Humanities.

-Students are required to take at least two courses in Latin American, African, Asian, and/or Native American History.
+Students are required to take at least two courses (8 credits) in Latin American, African, Asian, and/or Native American History.
 At least one of the two courses must be an upper-level course.

 Students of History are strongly advised to acquire reading proficiency in at least one foreign language.
 Reading knowledge of at least one foreign language is essential for all students who intend to apply to graduate school.